noplacenoaddress/RNMnetwork/Part 4 - My experience/9 - Reasons.md

 So in my opinion only for this I'm an important person.

 How they use me for all over my life?
-Four ways:
+Three ways:

 1. Sold of data from what I see.
 Because I'm an human camera from 11/2017 without any doubt and probably from when I was a child.
 Is what is known as **big data** [[15]](https://en.wikipedia.org/wiki/Big_data).
 2. Alpha test of technology and brain inducted states.
 Without any doubt from when I'm opened and probably from when I was a child.
 A human guinea pig.
 3. Object of bets in the remote parimutuel betting system.
-4.